 This page describes the lifecycle of Moodle systems at the University of Minnesota.

 All UMN Moodle course sites are contained inside what is known as an "instance" of Moodle.
-An instance is a single system and version of Moodle which is created for one academic year (AY).
-For example, for academic year 2016-2017, there is "Moodle for Academic Year 2016-2017 (Moodle 3.0)", also known as "Moodle AY16 (3.0)".
+An instance is a single system and version of Moodle which is usually created for one academic year (AY).
+For example, for academic years 2017 and 2018, there is "Moodle for Academic Years 2017 and 2018 (Moodle 3.2)", also known as "Moodle AY17/AY18 (3.2)".
 Each Moodle instance has a defined lifecycle based on when it was created.

 Creating a new instance each year allows the Academic Technology Tools service team to implement the latest features, enhancements, and security updates, while keeping existing Moodle instances relatively stable.

 Moving course sites between Moodle instances is the responsibility of the instructors and designers.
 For more information, see the "Move Course Sites to a New Moodle Instance" section below.

 A Moodle course site is preserved within its Moodle instance following the original academic year in which it was used.
 See below for an example of the process in action:

 The phases are listed below in order:

 - First, Active Use for One Academic Year: Each April, a new Moodle instance for the next academic year is opened.
 Instructors and designers are free to start preparing courses in it.
 Course sites created in the current academic year's Moodle instance have unrestricted access.
 Instructors and designers can hide course sites from students at any time.